Faster way to run, debug and view results of Ava tests

 Wallaby code coverage is a first class citizen, continuously and seamlessly displayed in editor.

 Wallaby branch-level code coverage is updated in your editor gutter as you type, and individual test coverage can be viewed.
-A strategic-level view of your project's code coverage with various available levels of aggregation is available in a Wallaby App, also updated in realtime.
+A strategic-level view of your project's code coverage with various available levels of aggregation is also available and updated in realtime.

 Ava is an open source project that is recently maintained mostly by a single person.